abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 0b101 -> CM-RAM 1 & 3
 0b110 -> CM-RAM 2 & 3
 0b111 -> CM-RAM 1, 2, & 3
+## Writing for the Assembler
+When writing for the assembler, all numbers are assumbed to be hexadecimal.
+This includes registers.
+For example, if you would like to load in the 12th register to the accumulator, you would write `LD C`
+Even though all values are automatically considered, hexadecimal, `$C`, `#$C`, and `0xC` are supported as well.
+Jumping to certain addresses in the assembler is admittedly confusing because I am dumb.
+When jumping to an address, say, running `JUN 020`, you can write `020:` to place code there.
+As long as this is at or greater than the program size up to this point, there is no issue, but if it *isn't*, the assembler will error.

 [Prev](2_Intel-4002.md) | [Next](6_File-Format.md)